 Food insecurity is a clear issue that demands a clear voice.
-We’ve refined every aspect of FEBA’s identity to make sure our mission is unified across every platform we touch.
-A cornerstone of this effort is our Stories Collection initiative: a visual project that aims to put the spotlight on the people behind the food banks and showcase their work, from volunteers – 92% of our workforce – to staff members, all of whom are essential parts of our unified network.
+We’ve refined every aspect of FEBA’s identity through the Elevating Narratives project, making sure our mission is unified across every platform we touch.
+A cornerstone of this effort is the Stories Collection initiative, which shines a spotlight on the people who power our network—from our dedicated staff to the volunteers who make up 92% of our workforce.
+They are our cause’s heart.
+We’re interviewing them to ensure their, our, stories are told.

 Between December and January, FEBA started the project using Belgium as a pilot, visiting the Brussels Food Bank, followed by the charity organisation, Chez Nous.